rieck/reclaim-cli/README.md

 # Reclaim CLI

-Copyright (c) 2025 Konrad Rieck (<konrad@mlsec.org>)

-## About

-This is a simple Python CLI for the Reclaim service.

-## Usage

-The `reclaim` tool provides a simple and flexible command-line interface (CLI) for managing tasks at [Reclaim.ai](https://reclaim.ai).
-At its core, `reclaim` operates through a set of commands, each targeting a specific aspect of task management.
+This tool provides a simple and flexible command-line interface (CLI) for managing tasks at [Reclaim.ai](https://reclaim.ai).
+At its core, the tool operates through a set of commands, each targeting a specific aspect of task management.
 The commands allow you to create tasks, log work, lists tasks, start and stop time tracking, and more.

-To see the available commands, you can run:
+To see the available commands, you can simply run `reclaim --help`, once the tools has been installed.

 ```console
 reclaim --help